 Welcome to the graduate programs at Christopher Newport University.
 CNU prides itself in providing excellent instruction and intellectually challenging research opportunities to not only undergraduate students, but also students in our graduate programs.
-We serve the commonwealth with four regionally accredited Master's degree programs: Master of Arts in Teaching (MAT), Master of Financial Analysis (MFinA), Master of Science in Environmental Science (MS-ENVS), and Master of Science in Applied Physics and Computer Science (MS-APCS).
+We serve the commonwealth with four Master's degree programs: Master of Arts in Teaching (MAT), Master of Financial Analysis (MFinA), Master of Science in Environmental Science (MS-ENVS), and Master of Science in Applied Physics and Computer Science (MS-APCS).

 The two MS programs emphasize strong intellectual exploration to enhance contributions to your profession and/or continued study towards a Ph.D. degree.
-The MS in Applied Physics and Computer Science has an excellent record of research and publication in nuclear physics, astrophysics, dynamical systems, artificial intelligence, instrumentation and advanced computer systems with strong connections to two national laboratories: the NASA Langley Research Center and the Thomas Jefferson National Accelerator Facility.
+The MS in Applied Physics and Computer Science has an excellent record of research and publication in nuclear and particle physics, gravitational wave detection and astrophysics, robotics and artificial intelligence, and microprocessors and data acquisition with strong connections to two national laboratories: the NASA Langley Research Center and the Thomas Jefferson National Accelerator Facility.
 The MS in Environmental Science provides an opportunity for students to work in the rapidly growing field of environmental monitoring and conservation.
 Students will work with top research scientists in such fields as wetland conservation, applied conservation biology, estuarine ecology, environmental microbiology, and atmospheric chemistry.
 In addition, the University offers five-year programs in which CNU students can complete both their undergraduate degree and the master's degree in five years.